-The Flash Memory Controller (FMC) is a memory acceleration unit that provides:
+The Flash Memory Controller (FMC) is a memory acceleration unit.
+A list of features provided by the FMC can be found here.

 - an interface between bus masters and the 32-bit program flash memory. - a buffer and a cache that can accelerate program flash memory data transfers.